topskychen/voxelizer/README.md

     --mode (voxelizer mode, surface or solid); default: "solid";
     --num_thread (number of thread to run voxelizer); default: 4;
     --output (output file to store voxelized result); default: "";
+    --tight (If true, check whether the center point of each voxel is inside the mesh or outside it, and if it is outside, remove it.
+Caveat: this option could be time consuming.); default: false;
     --verbose (print debug info); default: false;
     --voxel_size (voxel size, which determines the size of each voxel);
       default: ;